Current Reports

 Arbor’s Green Financing solutions unlock the best loan terms and reduce operating costs.

 Arbor’s Green Financing solutions unlock preferred pricing and additional loan proceeds.
-In addition to providing the tools and capital needed to perform energy- and water-saving retrofits, green loans from Fannie Mae and Freddie Mac come with lower rates.
+In addition to providing the tools and capital needed to perform energy- and water-saving retrofits, green loans from Fannie Mae, Freddie Mac and FHA come with lower rates.
 Talk about a win-win.

 Green Financing is a great choice when: